 Jason shows us how to stop staring at the math and stressing out about the dire predictions and take the leap into positive climate action.
 So if you’re looking to learn more about climate change or want to explore what climate solutions look like in the 21st century, you will learn something important from this episode.

 - Head to Jason’s website to learn more about his work and listen to his excellent podcast.

-- There are many amazing episodes but he mentioned that two of his favorites were Julio Freedman of Columbia University and Pat Brown of Impossible Foods
+- Jason mentioned that two of his favorite episodes are Julio Freedman of Columbia University and Pat Brown of Impossible Foods

 - Be sure to follow Jason on Twitter

 - Jason recommended reading the IPCC’s report on 1.5 degrees of global warming: https://www.ipcc.ch/sr15/

 - Jason is a big fan of Project Drawdown and has also interviewed their executive director on his podcast.
 You can learn more about Drawdown on their website.

 - To learn more about climate change, Jason recommends subscribing to these newsletters: Heated and The Breeze

 - Jason also recommends following Vox, the Atlantic, Quartz, and Bloomberg for their coverage of climate change